alicelieutier/crossword/README.md

 ```
 python crossword.py
 ```
+This is a greedy algorithm, with some randomness to it, so each run gives a different solution.
+Jsut run it until you get an interesting one.

 I originally wrote this in python 3, but it seems to work in python 2.7 on my machine.